 - Occasionally providing staff support at Carnegie Council events

-Candidates MUST be graduate students (or possess a graduate degree) in international affairs, political science, philosophy, international law or related areas; have a solid understanding of normative and empirical issues in international relations, global policy, and economics; excellent writing skills; attention to detail; strong Web and electronic database research skills; and excellent familiarity with Microsoft Word and Excel.
+Candidates MUST be graduate students (or have recently obtained a graduate degree) in international affairs, political science, philosophy, international law or related areas; have a solid understanding of normative and empirical issues in international relations, global policy, and economics; excellent writing skills; attention to detail; strong web and electronic database research skills; and excellent familiarity with Microsoft Word and Excel.
 Candidates are strongly encouraged to gain general familiarity with the substance of the journal.

 Terms and Conditions

 The intern will work on a voluntary, unpaid basis and will receive training and hands-on experience in return.
 School credit can be arranged, and the intern will receive $25 per day as reimbursement for transportation and food expenses.
 We require interns to work from our office in New York for twelve to fifteen hours a week, and to commit to staying on for the entire semester, although start and end dates are flexible.
-The intern also receives credit on the journal’s masthead and may attend public events at the Carnegie Council for free.
+The intern also receives credit on the journal's masthead.

 Please email a resume and cover letter to email@example.com.
 Interested candidates should submit applications by 5pm ET on Wednesday, December 4, 2019.
 You may only apply for one type of internship with the Carnegie Council per semester.